Chapter 28: A New Journey

+It had been a perfect sunny California afternoon.
 He almost did not recognize Michaela.
 George said she was no longer dating Charlie.
 Still pretty in a way only a sixteen-year-old can be, she appeared to be coming from or going to work, with a short, practical haircut and dressy blouse with khaki pants.
 Incongruously, she also wore glitter green eyelashes and matching boots.

 Charlie looked taller and lankier.
 A smile no longer readily broke his face as he nodded at Garcia.
 Hair now dropped in long curls down the sides of his beard.
 His T-shirt pictured something Garcia did not understand, which could be either militant or musical.

 “My dad,” announced George proudly, moving to stand next to a girl with a nose-ring.
 “This is Carrie Mather.”